EthSign/keychain-api/README.md

 ```
 `useKeychain()` will automatically call `connectSnap()` once.
 If the MetaMask popup is rejected, you will need to call `connectSnap()` again to use other EthSign Keychain functionality.

+### NOTE - Troubleshooting Crashes
+The MetaMask Snaps API supports showing one popup at a time.
+If your code invokes the snap more than once (or before previous calls have completed), MetaMask may crash and all popups will disappear, even if the first one was already showing.
+Snap RPCs are not blocking within MetaMask.
+These snap crashes may not be present if the user has already granted appropriate access permissions, but they may be present on a new install (or where access permissions for your site have not been already granted).

+For instance, calling `setPassword()` immediately followed by `getPassword()` where the user has not previously granted your site permission to their credential store will likely cause a crash: `setPassword()` will request access permissions through a MetaMask popup and the user will not have time to interact with the popup before `getPassword()` requests access permissions again.
+This will attempt to show two popups at the same time, and MetaMask will terminate the Keychain snap.

+This can also be an issue with `React.StrictMode` enabled in your development environment if your function call to the snap results in a popup. `React.StrictMode` will render components twice, which means any `useEffect()` calls will run twice in immediate succession.
+This can result in MetaMask attempting to show two popups at the same time, which will crash the snap even if you only called the respective function once from within a `useEffect()`.

 ## Methods
 ### `connectSnap(params: Record<"version" | string, unknown> = {}): Promise<Response<any>>`
 Prompts MetaMask to install the EthSign Keychain snap.
 Version can be a string corresponding to a version of the EthSign Keychain Snap.
 Left blank, it will install the latest version.